Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Asymptotic Behaviors with Growing Resample Size

-Theorems \ref{main thm} and \ref{V thm} are analogs of Theorem \ref{thm:symmetric} when $k\to\infty$.
-In both theorems, we see that there is a limit in how large $k$ we can take relative to $n$, which is thresholded at roughly order $\sqrt n$.
-A symmetric statistic with a growing $k$ is known as an infinite-order symmetric statistic \cite{frees1989infinite}, and has been harnessed in analyzing random forests \cite{mentch2016quantifying,wager2014confidence,wager2017estimation}.
+Theorems \ref{main thm} and \ref{V thm} are analogs of Theorem \ref{thm:symmetric} when $k$ grows with $n$.
+In both theorems, we see that there is a limit in how large $k$ we can take relative to $n$, which is thresholded at roughly order $n$ and $\sqrt{n}$ for $U_{n,k}$ and $V_{n,k}$ respectively.
+A symmetric statistic with a growing $k$ is known as an infinite-order symmetric statistic (\cite{frees1989infinite}), and has been harnessed in analyzing random forests (\cite{mentch2016quantifying,wager2014confidence,wager2017estimation}).
 Theorems \ref{main thm} and \ref{V thm} give the precise conditions under which the SAA kernel results in an asymptotically converging infinite-order symmetric statistic.

-The proof of Theorem \ref{main thm} utilizes a general projection theorem, in which one can translate the convergence of a projected statistic into convergence of the beginning statistic, if the ratio of their variances tends to 1 (Theorem 11.2 in \cite{van2000asymptotic}; restated in Theorem \ref{projection} in Appendix \ref{sec:proofs}).
-In our case, the considered projection is the Hajek projection of the infinite-order $U$-statistic.
-To execute this theorem, we approximate the variance ratios between the projection and the remaining orthogonal component.
-This requires using a further coupling argument among the higher-order conditional expectations, and combining with a representation of the variance ratio in terms of moments of hypergeometric random variables.
-Then, the CLT for the $U$-statistic follows by verifying the Lyapunov condition of the Hajek-projected $U$-statistic.
+In particular, the requirement $k=o(n)$ in Theorem \ref{main thm} implies that, asymptotically, we can use almost the full data set to construct the resampled SAA in $U_{n,k}$.